dakhamohammed/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

      - The diagonal should end with a \n
      - If n is 0 or less, the function should only print a \n

+9. 8-print_square.c
+   - C function that prints a square, followed by a new line.
+     - Where size is the size of the square
+     - If size is 0 or less, the function should print only a new line